adammoss/montepython_public/README.rst

 If you are searching for further details or specific examples of a work session, please refer to the online documentation.
 See also the `Monte Python 3 paper
-<https://arxiv.org/abs/1804.07261>`_ for details on the code, as well as a
+<https://arxiv.org/abs/1804.07261>`_ for details on the code, including a
 summary of features as of v3.0.

-Note the `Monte Python 3 paper <https://arxiv.org/abs/1804.07261>`_ includes an overview of all likelihoods currently implemented in the code, with some details on those likelihoods, such as datasets, last updated, type and relevant papers to cite when using the likelihood.
+Note the `Monte Python 3 paper <https://arxiv.org/abs/1804.07261>`_ contains an overview of all likelihoods currently implemented in the code, with some details on those likelihoods, such as datasets, last updated, type and relevant papers to cite when using the likelihood.
 In the future, the overview of likelihoods will be maintained on the official `Monte Python website
 <https://brinckmann.github.io/montepython_public/>`_.

-You can find installation details below and on the `archved Monte Python 2 wiki
+You can find installation details below and on the `archived Monte Python 2 wiki
 <https://github.com/baudren/montepython_public/wiki>`_.
 The `Monte Python 3 forum
 <https://github.com/brinckmann/montepython_public/issues>`_ contains a
 collection of already answered questions, and can be used to discuss the code.